PerceptronV/meta-composition/README.md

 - Input types are always defined as dictionaries {keyword: type}
 - Output types are always defined as tuples (ret1_type, ret2_type, ...)
     - Single-valued functions from `primitives.py` will be converted to return a length-1 tuple

+TO-DO:
+- Composition outputs of more than 1 variable
+- Dependent typing